Some of you are too young to remember late fees.

 The board erupted in laughter.
 “We ain’t giving up $800,000,000 in late fees, are you effing crazy?
 We should fire you just for suggesting such…” (this is my fictional account of what happened in the board room, I’m sure they used actual curse words in the real meeting).

 Blockbuster could have bought Netflix for pennies on the dollar (just as Yahoo could have bought Google for pennies on the dollar, and the list goes on and on).
-Yes, hindsight is 20/20, and Yogi always said that “it’s tough to make predictions, especially about the future.”
+Yes, hindsight is 20/20, and as Yogi said, “it’s tough to make predictions, especially about the future.”

 Much like the Blockbuster vs. Netflix battle, I’m seeing a similar scenario unfolding with drug treatment.
 Expensive inpatient treatment centers are not, necessarily, beating out their cheaper government-run competition.
 A few years ago, an Ivy League college student client was busted for felony drug possession.
 His parents sent him to a $32,000/month treatment facility.
 Each month paid in full, in advance.
 My client spent 3 months in the program (yes, wealthy parents).
 After his release, he committed more felony drug crimes.
 Eventually, my client’s parents agreed to try the cheaper, government-run drug court program.
 Much to their surprise, it worked.